Friday, November 2, 2007

 “None for me, Steve.”

 “Oh, all right.”
 He took a drink of beer.
-“A poem a week?”
+“Wait, did you say you write and publish a poem every week?”

 “Yep.
 Every week.
 But don’t worry, they’re not very good.”